Multi-Iteration Stochastic Optimizers: Multi-iteration stochastic optimizers

-In what follows, for readability sake, we make the assumption that the distribution of $\bs{\theta}$ does not depend on $\bs{\xi}.$ Observe that this assumption is more general than it may seem, see the discussion on Remark \ref{rem:theta_distribution}. \begin{ass}[Simplified probability distribution of $\bs{\theta}$] The probability distribution of $\bs{\theta}$, $\pi$, does not depend on $\bs{\xi}$. \end{ass} Now we are ready to introduce the \texttt{MICE} gradient estimator. \begin{set}[\texttt{MICE} gradient estimator] Given an index set $\cl{L}_k$ such that $k\in\cl{L}_k\subset\{0,\ldots,k\}$ and nonzero integer numbers $\{M_{\ell,k}\}_{\ell\in\cl{L}_k}$, we define the \texttt{MICE} gradient estimator for $\nabla_{\bs{\xi}}F(\bs{\xi}_k)$ at iteration $k$ as
+For readability, we make the assumption that the distribution of $\bs{\theta}$ does not depend on $\bs{\xi}.$ Observe that this assumption is more general than it may seem, see the discussion on Remark~\ref{rmk:theta_distribution}. \begin{ass}[Simplified probability distribution of $\bs{\theta}$] The probability distribution of $\bs{\theta}$, $\pi$, does not depend on $\bs{\xi}$. \end{ass} Now we are ready to introduce the \texttt{MICE} gradient estimator. \begin{set}[\texttt{MICE} gradient estimator] Given an index set $\cl{L}_k$ such that $k\in\cl{L}_k\subset\{0,\ldots,k\}$ and positive integer numbers $\{M_{\ell,k}\}_{\ell\in\cl{L}_k}$, we define the \texttt{MICE} gradient estimator for $\grad F(\bs{\xi}_k)$ at iteration $k$ as